HOME

 In 1995 Bob returned to work at Holden, first in the Holden Engine Company and then as chassis engineer in the newly formed Asia Pacific Engineering group which was set up to engineer Opel products for the Asia Pacific region.
 He then joined the team that developed the Holden Adventra, the first AWD car designed and built in Australia, to develop all chassis components.

 Leaving Holden yet again he assisted in the organizing of two Grand Prix Rallies in 2004/5, the Great Ocean Road Escape for Porsche in 2006, and then directed the 7500 km Red Centre to Gold Coast Trial in 2008.
-Bob was an inaugural inductee into the Victorian Rally Hall of Fame.
 He is the recipient of a Confederation of Australian Motor Sport Service Award, and is a life member of the Historic Rally Association.
 He has been a member of the committees of the Austin Seven Club of Victoria, The GMH Motoring Club, the Light Car Club of Australia, the Historic Rally Association and has served on numerous CAMS committees and sub committees.